SCLBD/BackdoorBench/README.md

 | WaNet            | [wanet_attack.py](./attack/wanet_attack.py)           | [WaNet -- Imperceptible  Warping-Based Backdoor Attack](https://openreview.net/pdf?id=eEn8KTtJOx) ICLR 2021                                                                                                                                                                                                                                                   |

 For SSBA, the file we used with 1-bit embedded in the images is given at https://drive.google.com/drive/folders/1QU771F2_1mKgfNQZm3OMCyegu2ONJiU2?usp=sharing .
+For lc attack the file we used is at https://drive.google.com/drive/folders/1Qhj5vXX7kX74IWdrQDwguWsV8UvJmzF4 .

 ### [Supported defenses](#supported-defsense)